Unlock the secret to successful software development with the most important Agile product development practices…

 Whether you’re running sprints in the traditional sense (you know, with your legs) or executing sprints with your software development team, if you want to be truly effective at what you do, you have to be agile about it.

 But being agile has a lot of requirements for such a reasonably little word.
-In the software development community, being Agile means considerably more than just being flexible or quick; it means you conceive, process, and perform every task in adherence to the core values of Agile decision making.
+In the software development community, being Agile means considerably more than just being flexible or quick; it means you conceive, process, and perform every task in adherence to the core values of Agile methodology, project management, and decision making.

 Because, the truth is, some Agile principles simply carry more weight than others.
-If you want the greatest payoff from your Agile efforts, here are the 5 most critical Agile product development practices to incorporate into your development strategy…
+If you want the greatest payoff from your Agile efforts, here are the 5 most critical Agile software development practices to incorporate more of the agile functionality into your development lifecycle…

 The 5 Most Critical Agile Product Development Practices

-While each of the following 5 principles is vital to a powerful Agile process, there is one that makes each subsequent element more possible and more sustainable.
+While each of the following 5 principles from the Agile Manifesto is vital to a powerful Agile process, there is one that makes each subsequent element more possible and more sustainable.
 In the spirit of Agile process, I won’t make you wait for it.

 Here is the most critical practice of successful Agile product development (followed by the remaining 4)…